TheDataShed/eks-terraform-demo/README.md

 ### Workers

-An autoscaling group that provisions worker nodes.
+An auto scaling group that provisions worker nodes.

 ## Creating Your Cluster